What is Ethereum?

 A node is any machine that contains a copy of the blockchain.
 The more nodes that exist, the more resilient Ethereum becomes to security breaches and outages.

-A wide distribution of the network makes it possible for developers to build decentralized applications using open source smart contracts, which is the second way that Ethereum is enabling digital decentralization.
+A wide distribution of the network makes it possible for developers to build decentralized applications using open-source smart contracts, which is the second way that Ethereum is enabling digital decentralization.
 A smart contract is basically a computer program that executes a transaction after a series of requirements are met.
 Most Ethereum apps are written using the Solidity language (there are also other Ethereum-specific languages).

 Why is Ethereum important?

-So far, there are three major uses for emerging for Ethereum: As a platform for initial coin offerings (ICOs), as a means to create ERC20 tokens, and as a way to create ERC271.
+So far, there are three major uses emerging for Ethereum: As a platform for initial coin offerings (ICOs), as a means to create ERC20 tokens, and as a way to create ERC271.

-ICOs: As the name implies, an initial coin offering is very similar to when a traditional company would launch an initial public offering (IPO) to raise capital in order to grow.
+ICOs: As the name implies, an initial coin offering is very similar to when a traditional company launches an initial public offering (IPO) to raise capital in order to grow.
 In the case of an ICO, a person or group of people get together, create a website or whitepaper explaining a project, and then launch a coin or token sale.
 While the ICO boom of 2017 helped fuel the meteoric rise of the cryptocurrency market and helped launch a lot of new and interesting projects, the ICO fundraising mechanism was also used to raise money for projects that were not developed enough to ever be successful, and/or were outright frauds.

 In a lot of cases, some of the hundreds of ICOs that have been launched in the past two years were launched on Ethereum.
 It’s like the paradox of success, Ethereum developers did such a good job of building a means for people to launch decentralized projects without any kind of oversight or gatekeeper, that the many projects took advantage of the system and general euphoria about raising money in the crypto space.